-The design of hydraulic systems for heavy equipment and other machinery must take into account how and where the system is to be used.
+Hydraulic system designs for heavy equipment and other machinery must take into account how and where the system is to be used.
 In accordance with ISO 14121-1, a risk assessment must be conducted to ensure there are not any predictable risks in the design that could carry over into the field.
 Reasonably foreseeable misuse shall not cause hazards.
-If any portion of the design is unable to foresee potential risks in the field, then safeguards and warnings must be integrated into the system following safety standards as identified in ISO 12100.
+If any portion of the hydraulic system design is unable to foresee potential risks in the field, then safeguards and warnings must be integrated into the system following safety standards as identified in ISO 12100.
 As further precaution, ISO 13849-1 is used in the design of control systems.

 Sizing case drain lines.
 Typically, hydraulic motors and pumps have hoses that run to a case drain in order to drain excess internal oil from the motor.
 Having a case drain usually requires running motors in series to avoid damage.
 If the case drain line is undersized on a hydraulic pump (piston) it can cause the pressure in the case to be too high.
 As the pump’s life depreciates its volumetric efficiency will decrease, which in turn will increase leakage from the case drain line.
 If there is extreme case pressure it can cause the piston shoe to lift off the swash plate.
 This will cause damage that will force the pump to stop working.
 Go by the case drain port size or up-size it.
 It is important to make sure the case pressure is below the max rating, which if necessary, can be adjusted at the case drain port size, or increase the size of the port.
 Case pressure can also become too high at: